 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 All pets are not created equal.
-Each of the animals we humans commonly adopt as companions has its own specific requirements for optimum health and wellness.
+Each of the animals we humans commonly adopt as companions have its own specific requirements for optimum health and wellness.
 The more you know about your individual pet's needs, the more clearly you will see the need for a small animal veterinarian you can trust.

 Dogs and cats: You may think you know all there is to know about these household favorites, such as the need vaccines, stool checks, and flea control.
 However, did you know your pet needs routine blood and urine tests.
 Regular physical exams will allow for early detection of cancer and kidney disease.
 Subtle signs of arthritis, limping or allergies can be picked up early through regular veterinary visits.